Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 To avoid this callback hell, we can use a different structure called _promises_.
 A promise is a function that returns a _resolved_ response which we can chain using `then`, or a _rejected_ response which we can `catch`.
 It follows this pattern:

 ```
-runOurPromise() // returns a response
+ourPromiseFunction() // returns a promise that will resolve or reject
   .then(response => {
     return foo; // this could optionally be another promise
   })